 Thanks!
 I am a freelance illustrator, having graduated from The Bournemouth and Poole College of Art and Design.
 I’ve illustrated a number of children’s books for Oxford University Press, Channel 4, and Dominie Press, and recently illustrated a new edition of The Wizard of Oz, published by Quarto.

-I live in Norwich with my husband, who is a freelance photographer and our retired, ex-racer greyhound, Mister Bingley!
+with my husband, who is a freelance photographer and our retired, ex-racer greyhound, Mister Bingley!
+Norwich

 I wanted to honor the bicentenary of Pride and Prejudice with my own tribute, and decided to produce a newly illustrated edition that focused on the satirical nuances of the plot rather than the more familiar romantic themes.
 I’ve enjoyed the many adaptations of Pride and Prejudice on TV, especially Andrew Davis’s seminal 1995 BBC interpretation, but felt the time was right to offer a fresh insight into the book, with contemporary illustrations highlighting the timeless quality and enduring wit of Austen’s prose, without patronizing the reader.
 I hoped this approach would appeal to a new generation of Austen fans, who might be unfamiliar with the novel, and crave something more rewarding than the limited scope offered by the film and TV adaptations.
 However, I didn’t want to alienate Austen’s established fan-base, so I had to be careful not to make the artwork too ‘modern’.
 I started by making very rough pencil sketches and once I’d settled on a style, I worked them up into something more ‘substantial’.
 I also spent a lot of time in art galleries, museums and public libraries, visiting bookshops, and researching the work of contemporary illustrators whom I admire, to gain insight and inspiration.